-Chrishana M. Lloyd, PhD, is a nationally recognized expert on the study and implementation of interventions to support early childhood professionals in environments such as home-based child care, community-based, and Head Start settings.
-She has more than 20 years of experience in the social science and education fields and considerable experience with applied place-based research and technical assistance using a racial equity lens.
-Dr. Lloyd has served as the primary investigator (PI) and/or lead implementation researcher on both federal and privately funded research projects.
+Chrishana M. Lloyd, PhD, is a nationally recognized expert on the study and implementation of interventions to support early childhood professionals in environments such as home- and community-based child care settings and Head Start.
+She has more than 20 years of experience in the social science and education fields and considerable experience with applied community-based research and technical assistance using a racial equity lens.
+Dr. Lloyd has served as the primary investigator (PI) and/or lead implementation researcher on both federally and privately funded research projects.
 A common theme throughout her career is the integration of research and policy to inform and support the application of equitable and high-quality educational and human service practices.

-Currently, Dr. Lloyd co-leads the Study of Coaching Practices in Early Care and Education Settings (SCOPE) project, which is designed to move the early care and education field toward consensus on the core features of coaching and how they are defined.
-She is also the co-PI for the South Ward Promise Neighborhood Evaluation.
+Dr. Lloyd is co-leader of the federally funded Study of Coaching Practices in Early Care and Education Settings (SCOPE) project, which is designed to move the early care and education field toward consensus on the core features of coaching and how these features are defined.
+She is also co-PI for the South Ward Promise Neighborhood Evaluation.
 This evaluation is a Department of Education-funded initiative designed to change the life trajectories of children and families living in the South Ward neighborhood of Newark, New Jersey by improving their access to high-quality education and systems of care.